 You should discuss online etiquette with your students and make your expectations clear.
 How should they ask questions?
 Should they be on ‘mute’ whilst they are listening?
 Are they allowed to use the ‘Chat’ functionality?
 If so, what limitations will you place upon it?

 We recommend writing up a list of ground rules and running through them at the start of every classroom session.

 Tip 6: Follow Microlearning Principles

-No matter how good a teacher you are, you can only maintain a student’s attention span for so long.
+No matter how good a teacher you are, you can only maintain a student’s attention span for a certain amount of time.
 Child development experts note that attention spans vary depending on the age of the audience.

-To help better support your students, we recommend following microlearning principles.
+To help better support your students stay focused, we recommend the following microlearning principles.
 This requires chunking up your content into small focused bursts that can be consumed quickly.
 Think about how you can break large topics down into their smaller constituent parts.
 Then think about how you plan to communicate each element.